Project-GreenGuard/forestshield/docs/VP_SOFTWARE_MODEL.md

 **Humidity:** Relative humidity percentage collected by sensor device.
 Lower humidity values indicate drier conditions associated with increased fire risk.

-**Bounding Box:** A geographic area defined by minimum and maximum latitude and longitude coordinates.
-Note: The current implementation uses country-based API queries rather than bounding box queries, but the bounding box concept remains relevant for spatial calculations and future enhancements.
+**Bounding Box:** A geographic area defined by minimum and maximum latitude and longitude coordinates used to query NASA FIRMS API for active fire detections within a region surrounding a sensor location.

 **Dashboard:** A web-based user interface that displays real-time sensor data, active fire locations, and risk assessments through interactive map and data panel components.